Superfom/decoder_cookbook/README.md

-Although the app allows anyone to edit questions and answers presently the idea is that the user who initially posted the question would ultimately provide the answer once it becomes known to him.
+Although the app allows anyone to edit questions and answers presently the idea is that the user who initially posted the question would ultimately provide the answer once it becomes known to them.
 This is to circumvent long scrolling message board type scenarios often seen in apps such as Slack.
 It is assumed the user will use all sorts of apps and even enquiries with tutors while searching for solutions to the issue they are confronted with.

+Ultimately, the original person who posted the question should follow through by posting a detailed answer to the question that involves all of the necessary steps they took to resolve the problem the question posed.

 Simply put, the cookbook is simply a library of issues reported by students and the solutions they personally used to over come them.